tokecarlsen/tokecarlsen.github.io/index.md

 title: Toke Meier Carlsen
 ---

 I worked as a professional mathematician from 2001 to 2022.
+I now work as a software developer, but still do a little bit of mathematical research in my spare time.
 Below is a list of my research publications and some of my research talks.

 <a name="_preprints" style="position: relative; top: -8rem;"></a>